investian/investian.in/content/pages/index.md

   - type: features_section
     title: Applied Equity Research Course
     features:
-      - title: >-
+      - title: Equity Research in Practice
-          Learn "How to Pick the right Stocks" in the most systematic and practical way
         subtitle: >-
           Are you curious to learn "How to Pick the right Stocks" in the most systematic and practical way?